Texas AG claimed three homes as primary residence. Democrats are being probed for similar issue - WTOP News

 The problem: Mortgages signed by the Paxtons contained inaccurate statements declaring that each of those three houses was their primary residence, enabling the now-estranged couple to improperly lock in low interest rates, according to an Associated Press review of public records.
 The lower rates will save the Paxtons tens of thousands of dollars in payments over the life of the loan, legal experts say.

-The records also revealed that the Paxtons collected an impermissible homestead tax break on two of those homes, and they have routinely flouted lending agreements on some of their other properties.
+The records also revealed that the Paxtons collected an improper homestead tax break on two of those homes at the same time.

 Mortgages have become political fodder

-The mortgage revelations are likely to become fodder in the Republican primary for a U.S. Senate seat in which Paxton is seeking to topple the incumbent, John Cornyn.
-The situation is further complicated by the Trump administration’s criminal pursuit of Democrats over similar issues.
+The mortgage revelations are sure to become fodder in the Republican primary for a U.S. Senate seat in which Paxton is seeking to topple the incumbent, John Cornyn.
+The situation is further complicated by the Trump administration’s pursuit of Democrats over similar issues.

-President Donald Trump has accused two of his political foes — Sen. Adam Schiff of California and New York Attorney General Letitia James — of committing mortgage fraud, though legal experts say the circumstances are less serious.
+President Donald Trump has accused two of his political foes — Sen. Adam Schiff of California and New York Attorney General Letitia James — of committing mortgage fraud in similar, though far less serious, circumstances.

-The Democrats have long been objects of Trump’s ire for having led various investigations into his conduct as president and as a business executive.
+The Democrats have long been targets of Trump’s ire for having led various investigations into his conduct as president and as a business executive.

-Paxton, himself, has weighed in on the investigation of James, saying he hoped authorities would look into her conduct.
-“I hope that if she’s done something wrong, I hope that she’s actually held accountable,” he told supporters last month.

-The Justice Department has launched a criminal investigation of James, FBI director Kash Patel told Fox News in May.
-The department received a criminal referral for Schiff last week from the Federal Housing Finance Agency, its director William Pulte confirmed in a social media post.
+The Justice Department has launched a criminal investigation of James.
+It received a criminal referral for Schiff last week from the Federal Housing Finance Agency.

-Neither the Justice Department nor the FHFA responded to an inquiry about whether they may investigate Paxton, too.

 James’ attorney, Abbe Lowell, urged the Trump administration to investigate Paxton instead.

-“If this administration was genuinely interested in rooting out fraud, it appears they should stop wasting their time on the baseless and discredited allegations against the New York Attorney General James and turn their attention to Texas,” said Lowell, a prominent Washington attorney whose past clients include Hunter Biden, Ivanka Trump and Jared Kushner.
+“If this administration was genuinely interested in rooting out fraud, it appears they should stop wasting their time on the baseless and discredited allegations against the New York Attorney General James and turn their attention to Texas,” said Lowell, a prominent Washington attorney whose past clients include Hunter Biden and Ivanka Trump.

 Ken Paxton and his spokesman did not respond to multiple requests for comment.
 Angela Paxton, who is a state senator in Texas, did not respond to requests made through her office.